 Explore INTO Stirling programmes to see the pathway and pre-masters routes available for this course and others at the University of Stirling.

 Months of entry

-The course syllabus has a distinctly international bias.
+The course syllabus has a distinctly international focus.
 This reflects the globalised nature of financial markets and the investment management profession.
-Such is the international reputation of the course that students come from a wide variety of educational and professional backgrounds and cultures, providing a unique opportunity for the development of worldwide contacts.
+Students on this course come from a wide variety of educational and professional backgrounds and cultures, providing a unique opportunity for the development of worldwide contacts.